Handball Esch

 Handball Esch is a men's handball club from Esch, Luxembourg, that plays in the Luxembourgish Handball League.
 They were born in 2001 after the fusion between the two clubs from Esch, HB Eschois Fola and HC La Fraternelle Esch.
+They have won the Luxembourgish Championship 12 times, and the progenitor club HB Eschois Fola had won it 20 times.